20 Best Buffy the Vampire Slayer episodes

 Hands down the best episode of Buffy for me.
 You have both Sarah Michelle Gellar, and Eliza Dushku, both actresses I love, essentially playing each other.
 Both are amazing in this episode, and their performances during the body swap scenes are flawless.
 Watching Sarah Michelle Gellar transform into Faith for the scene in front of the mirror is the best scene.
 I know it’s unlikely to be many other people’s favourites, but it’s mine!

 Did I miss your favourite moment?
-Let me know in the comments below 🙂Thank you for reading!
-GirlGeekUpNorth x
+Let me know in the comments below 🙂Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter